Vyral/base-template/_posts/2019-09-23-a-closer-look-at-discount-points.md

 {% include youtube.html %}

-<p style="text-align:center;"><em>Discount points can be used to save thousands on your mortgage payment.
-Here’s how it works.</em></p>
+*Discount points can be used to save thousands on your mortgage payment.
+Here’s how they works.*

 Discount points are a fee that you pay a lender in advance in return for a lower interest rate through the life of your mortgage. **These can equate to huge savings, but you always have to look at it in a cost versus benefit situation.**

 If you plan to be in a home for longer than five to seven years, it might make sense to pay a little more at closing in order to save on your mortgage each month. **It’s all about whether saving money later or saving money now is a better idea.**

 Discount points are going to lower your monthly payment, but they also have tax advantages.
-Be sure to check with your tax professional first, but discount points have been tax deductible in the past.
+Be sure to check with your tax professional first, but discount points have been tax-deductible in the past.

 {% include pullquote.html %}